Violin: Positions

 All notes (except those below the open D) can be played on more than one string.
 This is a standard design feature of stringed instruments; however, it differs from the piano, which has only one location for each of its 88 notes.
 For instance, the note of open A on the violin can be played as the open A, or on the D string (in first to fourth positions) or even on the G string (very high up in sixth to ninth positions).
 Each string has a different tone quality, because of the different weights (thicknesses) of the strings and because of the resonances of other open strings.
 For instance, the G string is often regarded as having a very full, sonorous sound which is particularly appropriate to late Romantic music.
 This is often indicated in the music by the marking, for example, sul G or IV (a Roman numeral indicating to play on the fourth string; by convention, the strings are numbered from thinnest, highest pitch (I) to the lowest pitch (IV)).
-Even without an explicit instructions in the score, an advanced violinist will use her/his discretion and artistic sensibility to select which string to play specific notes or passages.
+Even without explicit instructions in the score, an advanced violinist will use her/his discretion and artistic sensibility to select which string to play specific notes or passages.